 “[Pacific Imperial Railroad] asked us to renew the lease in order for them to raise funds and we did.
 And, as of this time, that lease is in good standing,” MTS CEO Paul Jablonski said at the April 15 board meeting of the San Diego and Arizona Eastern Railway, the nonprofit that manages the Desert Line.

-Also at the meeting were Pacific Imperial Railway’s newest CEO, Donald Stoecklein; former president and now self-professed “consiglieri” to management, Charles McHaffie; and Daren Barone, a large shareholder who has been tasked with working with Mexican officials.
-Earlier in the meeting, the trio reiterated their commitment to getting the binational railroad on track and to dispel any allegations of fraud and money laundering from former management.
+Also at the meeting were Pacific Imperial Railway’s newest CEO, Donald Stoecklein; former president and now self-professed “consiglieri” to management, Charles McHaffie; and Daren Barone, a large shareholder who volunteered to work with officials in Mexico.
+Earlier in the meeting, Stoecklein and McHaffie reiterated their commitment to getting the binational railroad on track and to dispel any allegations of fraud and money laundering from former management.

 As was reported by the Reader, Stoecklein and McHaffie are no strangers to controversy.
 Dozens of lawsuits have been filed against attorney Stoecklein and businessman McHaffie.

 Most recently, the duo was accused by the Neighborhood Market Association’s Mark Arabo and two of his colleagues of scamming them out of $400,000 in a deal to purchase the restaurant formerly owned by Junior Seau.
 But soon after entering into negotiations the investors were told the deal had fallen through but not before more than one hundred thousand dollars went missing.

 When confronted, Stoecklein and McHaffie attempted to convince the investors to put their money in the “lease of a short railroad system that goes from San Diego to Yuma through cross-border agreements they have with Mexico.”
 Arabo and the other investors declined but not before they say McHaffie and Stoecklein had already spent $145,000.
 That case is now making its way through court.